Platforms designed for athletes are built on the wrong assumption.

 Don't build

-The most valuable moment in this research wasn't a confirmed finding.
-It was the one that broke an assumption.
+The most valuable moment wasn’t a confirmed finding.
+It was the one that broke my assumption.

-The trust triangulation finding had an immediate consequence, the client confirmed it prevented them from shipping a verified badge feature they had been close to building.
+The finding that had immediate impact The client confirmed the trust triangulation finding stopped them from shipping a verified badge feature they were close to building.

-If I'd confirmed the hesitant athlete assumption, I would have designed for motivation.
-Because I found the strategic risk manager instead, the research pointed to infrastructure and cut the time to a confident decision from weeks to days.
+What would have been built without this research Confirming the hesitant athlete assumption would have led to designing for motivation.
+Finding the strategic risk manager instead led to designing for infrastructure, cutting the time to a confident decision from weeks to days.